elatov/elatov.github.io/_posts/2016-03-10-testing-out-plex-with-docker.md

 	plex       142    36 19 03:48 ?
 00:00:00 Plex Plug-in [com.plexapp.agents.lastfm] /usr/lib/plexme
 	root       202     1  0 03:48 ?
 00:00:00 ps -ef

 That looks good.
-As soon as I stop the **bash** shell the container will stop.
+As soon as I stop the **bash** shell, the container will stop.
 So let's start the container and set the main process as the script we created (**/usr/bin/plex.sh**) to start the plex service.
-Using the init script with a **systemd** OS was problematic (there are some [workarounds](http://jperrin.github.io/centos/2014/09/25/centos-docker-and-systemd/) but I didn't go down that path).
+Using the init script with a **systemd** OS was problematic (there are some [workarounds](https://developers.redhat.com/blog/2014/05/05/running-systemd-within-docker-container/) but I didn't go down that path).
 In the end running the following to start the **plex** *container* worked out:

 	docker run -v /usr/lib/plexmediaserver:/usr/lib/plexmediaserver -v /var/lib/plexmediaserver:/var/lib/plexmediaserver --ulimit memlock=3072000:3072000 --name=plex -it -h plex -d centos-plex /usr/bin/plex.sh